Meet Our Team

 Kabita

-Kabita belongs to Chanabadi - a small village right besides our eArthshala campus in Bihar.
+Kabita is from Chanabadi - a small village right besides our eArthshala campus in Bihar.
 She is currently working as a cook in eArthshala and overlooks housekeeping responsibilities in the campus.
 Prior to joining Project Potential, Kabita was working for 7 years in a tea garden.

 Kabita thoroughly enjoys listening to Hindi songs of the 90s and keeps her infectious smile on at all times!